garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 Regardless of the reason, any inmate who has an "actual" accident will be punished for going in her panties on purpose.
 Inmates are encouraged to ask for permission to have an accident to avoid this punishment.

 ## Bedwetting
 Thanks to Potidiol PM, it is virtually guaranteed that all inmates will wet the bed every night.
-When an inmate wets the bed, she will be berated by the dorm manager, being told that she should get up to go to the bathroom when she needs to pee instead of peeing in her pajamas.
+Accordingly, the student is normally allowed to wear pull-ups.
+If an inmate wets enough for her pajamas and sheets to be soaked, she will be berated by the dorm manager, being told that she should get up to go to the bathroom when she needs to pee instead of peeing in her pajamas.
+This is deliberately unfair, as inmates are not allowed to get out of bed in the night.

 If the inmate does not already urgently need to urinate, the dorm manager will administer a dose of Urgencinin-W to ensure that she does.
 The inmate will then be required to carry her wet sheets to the clothesline in front of the dormitories, hang them on the line, then remove her pajamas and hang those on the line as well, then stand beside her wet sheets and pajamas wearing only her wet underwear for fifteen minutes.

 During her bedwetting punishment, the inmate is required to stand with her hands behind her back and her feet 30cm apart, and is not allowed to hold her hands in front of her in any way, nor allow her knees to touch; each attempt to hold herself or put her legs together will add one minute to her sentence.
 The inmate is encouraged to beg to be allowed to go to the bathroom, but will be told to hold it until her bedwetting punishment is over.
 She will eventually wet herself, which will be treated as usual for an "actual" accident.

-Each dorm manager is in charge of four inmates, which will generally be punished at the same time.
-The first inmate to wet herself will be denied bathroom and changing privileges until noon.
+# Underwear
+## Panties
+Standard BCI-issue inmate panties are high-tech garments that have the following features:
+* The panties are made of a thick cotton-like material that absorbs a considerable volume of urine (though not a full wetting) and becomes translucent when wet.
+They are often decorated with childish patterns that change color when wet.
+* The gusset of the panties includes an extra layer of absorptive fabric against the skin, with a waterproof layer between.
+This will cause urine to pool in the crotch of the panties.
+* The outer layer of the panties is coated in a partially waterproof layer; wet panties will still be damp to the touch, but will dry very slowly.
+* The seat of the panties is elastic, capable of accommodating a full soiling while holding the feces firmly against the inmate's bottom.
+* The leg and waist elastics are strong enough to keep soiled panties from falling off.
+* There is a drawstring in the waist which can be tied to keep the panties from falling off after multiple soilings.
+* The leg elastics are waterproof but contain leak holes where the leg meets the torso.
+This will cause urine to tend to run down the inmate's legs instead of pouring from the lowest part of the crotch.

+## Pull-ups
+Pull-ups are generally used as a punishment, or for nighttime use.
+They have the following features:
+* The pull-ups are obviously bulky and contain enough padding to absorb about two bladderfuls.
+* An inner thin fabric feel-wet layer causes the pull-ups to feel damp on the slightest leak.
+* The outer layer is completely waterproof and designed to crinkle.
+* The leg elastics are leak-resistant, but are designed to leak first at the crotch, like normal panties.

+## Diapers
+Full diapers are used almost entirely as a punishment.
+They are similar to pull-ups except they are thicker and more absorbent (enough to absorb five or six wettings), and are taped up.
+Inmates may not ask to go to the bathroom or to have an accident while wearing diapers; instead, they must announce that they have wet or soiled themselves *after* doing so.
+They will not be punished for having an "actual" accident, merely berated as if they were an infant who wasn't ready for big-girl panties.
 # Cleanup
 An inmate who has wet or soiled her panties is required to continue to wear her soaked or loaded panties until given permission by an authority to change.
 Except in rare instances, an inmate will not be granted permission to change her own panties, and she will be severely punished if she attempts to do so without permission.